-Writers struggle finding time to write, but the solution is simple
+Writers struggle to find time to write, but the solution is simple

 I commonly hear writers complain that they don’t have time to write.
 Some say “no time” and others say “not enough time.”
 Time, it seems, stands as the enemy of writing.